Pedestrian Accident Compensation Claim Lawyers

 Our compensation lawyers can provide a settlement estimate during a free case assessment.

 Our QLD personal injury lawyers work on a 100% no-win, no-fee basis.
-This funding means you owe nothing until you receive lump sum compensation for a pedestrian accident claim.
+This funding means you owe nothing until you receive lump sum compensation for a pedestrian accident.

-Hence, our No Pay policy means you have no financial risk for your case.
-If you lose, you pay nothing.
+Our No Pay policy means you have no financial risk for your case.
+If you lose, you owe nothing.

 If you are a pedestrian injured in a hit-and-run accident, for example, on a pedestrian crossing, your claim will likely be against the nominal defendant.